 OBV = OBV (yesterday) – Volume today

-On-balance volume will have a positive value when the price today is higher than the previous closing price, while a negative value will appear if today's price is lower than the last closing price.
+On-balance volume has a positive value when the price today is higher than the previous closing price, while a negative value appears if today’s price is lower than the last closing price.

 How to read the on-balance volume indicator